csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 1. pull request
 1. merge

-Next, a list of recommendations:
+Based on this workflow, some recommendations:

 * A good issue should describe the problem.
 If an error is thrown, the text of the error message should be included.
 A reproduce case